brand icon Jun2

 how to assemble Naturepedic Mattress

 This picture shows the coils, which are customizable to your firmness preference.
 You can even choose different firmness since they’re two separate pieces, so if you like a soft mattress and your spouse likes a firm one, no problem.
-The two separate coil sections also helps minimize motion transfer which means I don’t feel it when my husband moves in bed.
+The two separate coil sections also help minimize motion transfer, meaning I don’t feel it when my husband moves in bed.
+And he moves a LOT in his sleep, so that’s critical for us.

 Next comes the latex comfort layer.
-The organic latex comfort layer is what keeps you cool through the night.
-It circulates heat and reduces hot spots that you might get from laying in one place on your current mattress.
-It also wicks any moisture!
+The organic latex comfort layer keeps you cool through the night by circulating heat and reducing hot spots that you might get from lying in one place on your current mattress.
+It also wicks any moisture.

-For EOS Series mattresses (which is what we have), you can even exchange the comfort layer for a different firmness for free within 90 days of the original purchase date.
-They do recommend that you wait 30 days since it takes time to adjust to any new mattress and the new feel and support.
-I should also note that the edges of the mattress have edge support, which helps the bed not sink in when you’re rolling out of it!
-This is ESPECIALLY important for anyone who struggles to get in and out of bed.
-The plush-firmness option however may not feel quite as supported, or individuals that weigh over 230lbs.
+For EOS Series mattresses (which we have), you can exchange the comfort layer for a different firmness for free within 90 days of the original purchase date.
+They recommend waiting 30 days since it takes time to adjust to any new mattress and the new feel and support.
+I should also note that the edges of the mattress have “edge support”, which helps the bed not sink in when you’re rolling out of it.
+This is especially important for anyone struggling to get in and out of bed.
+The plush-firmness option, however, may not feel quite as supportive for individuals who weigh over 230 lbs.

 is Naturepedic worth it

-Then you zip it all up in the quilt.
+Then, you zip all the layers up in the quilt.

-Oh look, you just assembled your Naturepedic eos mattress!
+Oh look, you just assembled your Naturepedic EOS mattress!
 Seriously!
 It took us about 10 minutes.
-The hardest part is zipping it once you get it about 3/4 of the way zipped since it gets TIGHT.
+The hardest part is when you get it about 3/4 of the way zipped since it gets TIGHT.

 Our mattress arrived in 3 large boxes.
 They were heavy but not unmanageable.
 There were instructions on which box to open first.
 So once we started, it took no time.
 It was far more of a pain to move our other mattress (which was horrifically heavy) than it was to set this up.